maziac/DeZog/design/AddingNewAssemblers.md

 # Adding a New Assembler

-This file is about adding a new assembler list file parsing.
-At the moment of writing 3 different Z80 assemblers are supported: sjasmplus, z80asm and z88dk.
+This document outlines the process of integrating a new assembler list file parser into the system.
+Currently, DeZog supports three different Z80 assemblers: sjasmplus, z80asm, and z88dk, along with an additional parser for reverse engineering disassembly.

-This dcument describes what need to be done to add an parser for another assembler.
+This document describes the steps required to add a parser for another assembler.

 # Background

-DeZog uses the assemblers list file as main source of information about the debugged program.
+DeZog uses the assemblers list file (in case of sjasmplus, the SLD file) as main source of information about the debugged program.

 The main extracted information is:
 - source code line to address association